artsvuni/FFKit/README.md

 #### Properties ⚙️

--   `after` — An array of recomended items.
+-   `after` — An array of recommended items.
 -   `target` — Show or hide the «Shop all» button

 #### Usage 🚀